Meet the playwrights

 Julia Karis and Emily Rekstis

 These best friends think “playwrights” might be too generous a title to refer to themselves.
 They’re much more comfortable with “bored roommates that decided to do something productive with the unhealthy amount of time they spent together.”
 As a freelance writer and side-job hustling actor, Emily and Julia respectively found themselves with a lot of spare time and the need to do something creative.
 Serving as a two person comedy duo for mostly themselves over the past eight years, they indulged in the most self-praising task someone can take on — writing a comedy about their relationship.
-For their first play-writing endeavor, they could not be more excited to work on it with their badass all-female team.
-And they can’t wait to share it with everyone at the D.C.
-Capital Fringe Festival this July!
+For their first ever play-writing endeavor, they could never have imagined Codependent would become what it has!
+From selling-out shows to winning Best Comedy at the Capital Fringe Festival, they are touched that so many people of all ages were able to relate to their fictionalized selves and even more excited that people also found their jokes funny.

 Meet the Actors